bukhavtsov/golang-server-with-chat-gpt-api/README.md

 # How to integrate Golang Service with Chat GPT API.

 ## Intro
 In this tutorial we're going to create a Golang service that communicates with Chat GPT API.
-After watching this video you should be able to understand how to do it and change the logic for implementing your own use cases.

 ## Considerations
 For implementing solution we need to have: